HydroponicAdvice.comUpdated May 2026

 Lower Running Costs:

 Soil needs no electricity.
 No pumps, no lights (outdoors), no monitoring equipment.
-Rain provides water.
+Rain supplies water.
 Compost breaks down slowly, releasing nutrients over months.

 A productive outdoor vegetable garden costs almost nothing to run once established.